microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 One of the reasons why normal distribution is so important is so-called **central limit theorem**.
 Suppose we have a large sample of independent N values X<sub>1</sub>, ..., X<sub>N</sub>, sampled from any distribution with mean &mu; and variance &sigma;<sup>2</sup>.
 Then, for sufficiently large N (in other words, when N&rarr;&infin;), the mean &Sigma;<sub>i</sub>X<sub>i</sub> would be normally distributed, with mean &mu; and variance &sigma;<sup>2</sup>/N.

-> Another way to interpret central limit theorem is to say that regardless of distribution, when you compute the mean of any random variable values you end up with normal distribution.
+> Another way to interpret central limit theorem is to say that regardless of distribution, when you compute the mean of a sum of any random variable values you end up with normal distribution.

 From central limit theorem it also follows that, when N&rarr;&infin;, the probability of the sample mean to be equal to &mu; becomes 1.
 This is known as **the law of large numbers**.